 School Safety Resources

-The Pennsylvania State Police works with parents, students, and school staff to keep our school districts safe and secure.
+The State Police works with parents, students, and school staff.
+Our goal is to keep school districts safe and secure.
 Below are several popular programs and resources offered at no cost by PSP.

 Cyberbullying and other Safety Presentations for Students

 Community Services Officers offer no-cost training, such as:

 - Internet/social media safety

 - Driver education

 Community Services Officer in your area to schedule a presentation.

 The Bureau of Criminal Investigation, Domestic Security Division, administers the RVAT program.
 The RVAT program provides:

 - Options for consideration to improve the security posture of PA public or private facilities, excluding residences